liquibase/liquibase-neo4j/docs/reference-features.md

 #### Partial Rename

-The following attributes can also be set, in order to match only a subset of the nodes with the label specified in `from`:
+The following attributes can also be set, in order to match only a subset of the relationships with the type specified in `from`:

  - `fragment` specifies the pattern to match the relationships against
  - `outputVariable` specifies the Cypher variable name defined in `fragment` that denotes the targeted relationships